 Another time-saving feature of Lightroom is the ability to create Blurb photo books directly within Lightroom.
 I try super hard to add my photos into my yearly photo book as I go along, to save me having a huge job at the end of the year.
 (This usually works until around April - and then the backlog seems to form again!)

-Remember, you can also download this editing checklist to help you create your own workflow in Lightroom!
+Remember, you can also download my Lightroom Starter Kit to help you create your own workflow in Lightroom!
 Just click on the image below to get started:

 STEP NINE: Back Up Lightroom Catalog

 This final step is super important: you need to back up your Lightroom catalogue to a different location from the first, so that the edits are not lost should anything happen to your catalog, for example, it became corrupted.

 Whoa!
 That sounded quite long didn't it?!
 Don't worry, it sounds much more time consuming than it actually is, and you may do more or less than this depending on your own personal preferences.